Welcome to the IBS and Gut Disorder Centre

 Please take a look through the articles and success stories appearing on this website.
 They all contain details of cases from the IBS and Gut Disorder Centre and mention some of the IBS treatments we use.

 We particularly help people suffering from unusual bacteria such as Klebsiella and Citrobacter freundii, from parasites such as Blastocystis hominis and Dientamoeba fragilis, and from yeast overgrowth such as Candida albicans and Geotrichum.
 We often use the CSA (Comprehensive Stool Analysis) from an American laboratory to help us diagnose these conditions.
-We believe it to be a real breakthrough in IBS treatment.
+This test is a huge breakthrough in IBS treatment

 IBS can be caused by: